-4.8 Time limits
+2.8 Time limits

 Complaints should be made as soon as they can after the date on which the issue giving rise to the complaint occurred or came to the complainant's notice, and ideally no more than 12 months after that date.
 However, it may not be appropriate to exclude any complaints that concern safeguarding or health and safety issues.
-Any decision about whether to deal with a historical issue will be made by the Customer Operations Director.
+Any decision about whether to deal with a historical issue will be made by the Chief Executive Officer.

-4.9 Handling Complaints
+2.9 Handling Complaints

 In line with the Housing Ombudsman's Complaint Handling Code, there are two stages to our internal complaints process.
-Abbeyfield aims to resolve the complaint at the earliest stage possible.
-The full procedure is detailed in the Addressing a Complaint SOP (LG006P 10.1).
+Abbeyfield Shanklin aims to resolve the complaint at the earliest stage possible.

-The principles of Abbeyfield's complaints procedures are:
+The principles of Abbeyfield Shanklin Society's complaints procedures are:

 - Every complaint will be acknowledged in a standard and timely way. - Where there is uncertainty about any of the issues raised in the complaint, clarity will be sought from the complainant. - All complaints will be investigated by a staff member who is not directly implicated and has enough seniority and experience to deal with the issues raised by the complaint.
 The investigation is termed as 'Stage 1'. - The name of the person dealing with the complaint (known as the 'Investigating Officer') will be provided to the complainant as early as possible. - The complainant will be kept informed of any delays to the expected completion date of the investigation. - Where additional complaints are raised during the investigation, these will be incorporated if the Stage 1 response has not been issued.
-Where the Stage 1 response has been issued, or it would unreasonably delay the response, the complaint will be logged as a new complaint. - Once the Stage 1 investigation has concluded, the findings will be communicated to the complainant, alongside any action taken and our proposals to resolve the complaint.
+Where the Stage 1 response has been issued, or it would unreasonably delay the response, the complaint will be logged as a new complaint.